eugen0329/vim-esearch/README.md

 `s` (split vertically) or `t` to open in a new tab.
 Use the keys with shift pressed (`O`, `S` and `T`) to open staying in the search window.

+Use `im` and `am` text-objects to jump to the following match and start operating on it.
+E.g. press `dam` to delete "a match" under the cursor or located further with leading or trailing whitespaces or `cim` to delete "inner match" and start the insert mode.

 Modify or delete the results right inside the search window and type `:write<CR>` to save your changes into files.